 Whether your kiddos go to school in a public school, do virtual school, or are homeschooling… all kids need school supplies!
 Now you could fill your homeschool room with thousands of dollars worth of supplies and materials, or you could have the bare minimum.
 Both of those would get the job done and would be perfectly sufficient for homeschooling your kids!
-But there are definitely some supplies beyond the bare minimum that could be helpful in your homeschool.
+But there are definitely some must have homeschool supplies beyond the bare minimum that could be helpful.

 What are the bare minimum supplies for homeschooling?